 Chye poh sauce aside, Jason Niang Dou Fu also has Satay Sauce (+S$1.50), Mee Rebus Gravy (+S$1.50), and Tom Yam (+S$1.50).
 But do keep in mind that these special sauces are not always available.
 The eatery only offers Mee Rebus Gravy from Monday to Wednesday, so do plan your visit accordingly if you are making a trip down especially for them!

-There are plenty of yong tau foo stalls, but Jason Niang Dou Fu is an underrated gem that definitely deserves more attention.
+There are plenty of yong tau foo stalls around, but Jason Niang Dou Fu is an underrated gem that definitely deserves more attention.
 It might not be the cheapest option, but it is surely one that I will make return trips for.
 The next time around, I will try their mee rebus yong tau foo, for sure.

-Expected Damage: S$4.50 – S$8 per pax
+Expected damage: S$4.50 – S$8 per pax

 Our Rating: 3 / 5